cvs-health/android-compose-accessibility-techniques/doc/interactions/KeyboardTypes.md

 It is generally necessary to explicitly set the soft keyboard type (and other options) of text input controls in order to obtain the appropriate values for data, create a good user experience, and to support part of the WCAG 2 [Success Criterion 1.3.5 Identify Input Purpose](https://www.w3.org/TR/WCAG21/#identify-input-purpose).

 The soft keyboard type and options are set by `keyboardOptions` property of any `TextField` composable.
 The complete list of keyboard options includes `capitalization`, `autocorrect`, and `keyboardType`, as described in this Android documentation: [KeyboardOptions](https://developer.android.com/reference/kotlin/androidx/compose/foundation/text/KeyboardOptions).
 The list of `keyboardType` values is available here:
 [KeyboardType](https://developer.android.com/reference/kotlin/androidx/compose/ui/text/input/KeyboardType).
-(The `imeActions` keyboard option is described separately, in conjuction with `TextField` `keyboardActions` property.)
+(The `imeActions` keyboard option is described separately, in conjunction with `TextField` `keyboardActions` property.)

 In the following example, a text input field accepts a phone number using the dial keypad style of soft keyboard using `keyboardType = KeyboardType.Phone`.